 Start With Art

-Launched in Summer 2018, Start With Art are community focused artist-led workshops dedicated to exploring self-expression through creative making.
-Start With Art workshops are project-based and can be run in partnership with community initiatives, refugee charities, wellness centres and education providers throughout Southeast Kent.
+Launched in 2018, Start With Art are community focused artist-led workshops dedicated to exploring self-expression through creative making.
+Start With Art workshops are run by Joy C Martindale in partnership with community initiatives, refugee charities, wellness centres and education providers in Kent.

 About Start With Art workshops…

 The workshops are fun and accessible.
 They are project-based and are run as multiple sessions.
-No previous experience or knowledge of art is required.
+No previous experience or knowledge of art is required by participants.
 The workshops offer the opportunity to:

-- Learn new skills and make discoveries through experimenting with found materials and a range of art making processes.
+• Learn new skills and make discoveries through experimenting with painting.

 The workshops explore free self-expression through material engagement with painting.
 Each project is individually designed to meet the needs of participants and enable individuals to find their creative voice.
 The emphasis in all activities is on taking a positive outlook and a reflective approach, and having fun and relaxing.

-I am a visual artist based in Kent; I have a PGCE in Further Education (Art and Design) and since graduating from the Slade School of Fine Art with a Masters degree I have exhibited in Germany and the UK.
-Utilising a diaristic and meditative approach, and focusing on painting, I work with direct hands-on processes to produce abstract works.
+Joy C Martindale is a visual artist based in Kent; she has a PGCE in Further Education (Art and Design) and since graduating from the Slade School of Fine Art with a Masters degree has exhibited in Germany and the UK.
+Utilising a diaristic and meditative approach, and focusing on painting, she works with direct hands-on processes to produce abstract works.

-For my first participatory art making project I worked with the charity Migrant Help, and a series of collaborative workshops with survivors of modern day slavery and human trafficking led to the creation of the artwork Lilacs In Bloom.
+For her first participatory art making project Joy worked with the charity Migrant Help, and a series of collaborative workshops with survivors of modern day slavery and human trafficking led to the creation of the artwork Lilacs In Bloom.

 The title and focus of the research project was inspired by Etel Adnan’s words: “I love the pleasure of painting and why shouldn’t I be happy… the act of making art is happy.
 It is a liberating gesture.”

-In 2022, I created and ran community outreach project called Nice To Meet You / Som Rado Hoij Tumen Spindzardom.
-For this project I worked with Czech and Slovak Roma women living in Dover.
+In 2022, Joy created and ran community outreach project called Nice To Meet You / Som Rado Hoij Tumen Spindzardom.
+For this project she worked with Czech and Slovak Roma women living in Dover.
 The project was carried out in partnership with Turner Contemporary, Samphire and Counterpoints Arts.
 It was supported by Arts Council England National Lottery Project Funding and a grant from Counterpoints Arts.
-We collaborated over a series of workshops to create artworks that were exhibited at Turner Contemporary.
+The project culminated in an exhibition at Turner Contemporary.

 Further Information and Making A Booking